Principal component analysis for second-order stationary vector time series: Theoretical properties

 \subsection{Asymptotics when $n \to \infty$ and $\log p = o(n^c)$}

-To handle the ultra high-dimensional cases when the dimension of $\by_t$ grows at an exponential rate of the sample size, we need even stronger conditions (than Conditions \ref{as:ptail} and \ref{as:palpha}) on the decays of the tail probabilities of $\by_t$ and the mixing coefficients $\alpha_k$ defined in (\ref{eq:a}).
-See below.
+To handle the ultra high-dimensional cases where $p$ grows at an exponential rate of $n$, we need following stronger conditions (than Conditions \ref{as:ptail} and \ref{as:palpha}) on the decays of the tail probabilities of $\by_t$ and the mixing coefficients $\alpha_{k,p}$ defined in (\ref{eq:a}).